Audience: ClassLink Administrator

 Active Directory (Authorization)

-When creating an Active Directory destination, you will be prompted for your authorization credentials at the beginning of the destination creation process.
+1. When creating an Active Directory destination, you will be prompted for your authorization credentials at the beginning of the destination creation process.
 You will need your username, password, domain, base path, and port.
 OneSync currently only supports LDAP protocols.
-You can then press the "Test Connection" button to check your credentials.
-If you entered them correctly, this button will show "Connected".

 GSuite (Obtaining a Client ID & Secret)

-To export to a GSuite destination, you must first register the OneSync API to allow it access to your Google Account using an API Client ID & secret.
+1. To export to a GSuite destination, you must first register the OneSync API to allow it access to your Google Account using an API Client ID & Secret.